aws-solutions-library-samples/guidance-for-developing-apple-vision-pro-applications-with-unity-on-amazon-ec2/README.md

 Outputs:
 JenkinsUnityBuildStack.JenkinsMacAgent1InstanceId39041E59 = i-xxxxxxxxxxx
-JenkinsUnityBuildStack.JenkinsMasterServiceLoadBalancerDNS8A32739E = Jenki-Jenki-1234567890.us-east-2.elb.amazonaws.com
+JenkinsUnityBuildStack.JenkinsControllerServiceLoadBalancerDNS8A32739E = Jenki-Jenki-1234567890.us-east-2.elb.amazonaws.com
-JenkinsUnityBuildStack.JenkinsMasterServiceServiceURL6DCB4BEE = http://Jenki-Jenki-1234567890.us-east-2.elb.amazonaws.com
+JenkinsUnityBuildStack.JenkinsControllerServiceServiceURL6DCB4BEE = http://Jenki-Jenki-1234567890.us-east-2.elb.amazonaws.com
 JenkinsUnityBuildStack.UnityAcceleratorEndpointC89B3A26 = accelerator.build:10080
 JenkinsUnityBuildStack.UnityAcceleratorInstanceIdC7EEEEA7 = i-yyyyyyyyyyy
 ```

-By opening the URL in `JenkinsMasterServiceServiceURL` output, you can now access to Jenkins Web GUI.
+By opening the URL in `JenkinsControllerServiceServiceURL` output, you can now access to Jenkins Web GUI.
 Please login with the username and password you entered in `jenkins.yaml.ejs`.

 ![jenkins_gui](docs/imgs/jenkins_gui.png)

 **NOTE:** You may observe that the Jenkins controller initialization process takes longer time (>3 minutes), because Jenkins needs to copy all the required files to an [Amazon EFS volume](https://aws.amazon.com/efs/) on the very first boot.
 If you see a 503 error, please reload the page after a few minutes and you will get a login page soon.
 You will NOT see such a long initialization after the second boot because all the files have already been copied to the EFS volume.

-### 4. Provision EC2 Mac instance
+### 4. Provision Amazon EC2 Mac instance
-Note that EC2 Mac instances are not yet provisioned.
+Note that EC2 Mac instances are not yet provisioned at the previous step.
 To provision one, **you have to uncomment the `macAmiId` property** in [bin/jenkins-unity-build.ts](./bin/jenkins-unity-build.ts) and provide an AMI ID for the instance.